 - Excellent communication skills (both written and verbal), essential for team-based working

 - Ability to think creatively to assist teams in reaching holistic, co-ordinated solutions

 - Highly motivated and willing to take on new challenges.
 We would support knowledge and experience to move towards accreditation and registration with the National Register of Access Consultants (NRAC)

-- Subjects such as architecture, architectural engineering, building services engineering, civil engineering, environmental psychology, general engineering, engineering science, human factors, law, public policy, social science, town planning, and urban design are all relevant
+- Subjects such as architecture, architectural engineering, building services engineering, civil engineering, environmental psychology, ergonomics, general engineering, engineering science, human factors, law, public policy, social science, town planning, and urban design are all relevant

 Accepted degree subjects